adrienne/craft-tap/README.md

 PUT,PATCH | /tap/{element}/{id} | update  | Update the specified element
 DELETE    | /tap/{element}/{id} | destroy | Remove the specified element

+### Requests

+- TODO: Demonstrate how Requests are made

+### Responses

+- TODO: Demonstrate how Responses are returned

 ### Configuration

 Seeing as how this plugin opens up a lot of functionality, it's only fitting that you have control over certain things.
 Here's a list of parameters available for your customization: